• About Lovely Etc.

 The Best Way to Fill Billy Bookcase Holes

-This is such an easy way to update your IKEA Billy Bookcases or other flat-pack bookcases.
-Filling all of those shelf pin holes is an easy, inexpensive update that makes a huge impact without a lot of work.
+Filling the shelf pin holes is a super easy way to update your IKEA Billy Bookcases or other flat-pack bookcases.
+This easy, five minute update makes a huge impact with very little time or effort.

-A couple of months ago, I shared our big beautiful wall of built-in bookshelves made from IKEA Billy bookcases.
-It’s a project I absolutely love and I am so glad I finally completed it.
+A couple of months ago, I shared the big beautiful wall of built-in bookshelves I made from IKEA Billy bookcases.

 ikea built in bookshelves from billy bookcases

-To make the Billy bookcases look like actual built-in wood bookcases, I framed them with MDF, added trim, caulked, painted…it was definitely a long multi-step tutorial.
+To make the Billy bookcases look like actual built-in wood bookcases, I framed them with MDF, added trim, painted everything.

 before IKEA bookcases holes were filled